dominikrys/strigil/README.md

 ## TODO

-- Mention how to run MongoDB instance
-- Optional writing to mongodb?
-If MongoDB fails, just don't use MongoDB?
-Specify mongodb address?
-Specify mongodb collection and database?
-Optional JSON output?
+- Specify MongoDB port + reflect in messages
-- Mention what collection and database the data is written to
+- Specify MongoDB collection and database + mention in README
 - Merge db branch
-- refactor stuff so no comments are needed
+- refactor stuff so less comments are needed
 - add a test?